njgeorge000158/Student-Outcomes-Analysis-with-Pandas/README.TECHNICAL.md

 ----

-The IPython notebook, city_schools_analysis.ipynb, uses the CSV files, schools_data.csv and students_data.csv, as input and will not run without them.
+The IPython notebook, city_schools.ipynb, uses the CSV files, schools_data.csv and students_data.csv, as input and will not run without them.
 The interactive Python notebook must have the following Python scripts in the same folder with it:

 city_schools_constants.py

-log_constants.py

-log_functions.py

-log_subroutines.py

-pandas_process_functions.py
+logx_constants.py

+logx.py

+pandas_processx.py

 If the folders, resources and logs are not present, the IPython notebook will create them.
 The folder, resources, holds input files for the IPython Notebook; the folder, logs, contains log files from testing the IPython Notebook; and the folder, images, has the PNG image files of the IPython Notebook's tables and plots.